 Type of Treatment: Cognitive Training

-Designed to be used in conjunction with a healthcare provider: Yes (http://www.cogmed.com/category/footer/cogmed-in-your-area)
+Designed to be used in conjunction with a healthcare professional: Yes (http://www.cogmed.com/category/footer/cogmed-in-your-area)

 Below is a list of some of the published research supporting this product.
 It has not yet been studied as a treatment specifically for schizophrenia or other psychotic disorders.
 Click the links if you are interested in reading the full articles (unfortunately, you may need to pay for some of them).

 - Johansson, B. & Tornmalm, M. (2012).
 Working memory training for patients with acquired brain injury: effects in daily life.
 Scandinavian Journal of Occupational Therapy, 19(2), 176-183. doi: 10.3109/11038128.2011.603352

 - Brehmer, Y., Westerberg, H., & Bäckman, L. (2012).
 Working-memory training in younger and older adults: Training gains, transfer, and maintenance.
 Frontiers In Human Neuroscience, 6. doi:10.3389/fnhum.2012.00063